San Domino

 He wanted the world and his citizens to believe Italy was a state of perfection.
 Because of this, he was unable to pass any official laws against homosexuality.
 Instead, he forced many suspected queer people and other political opponents into what was called "internal exile."
 He used Italian islands such as Ustica, Lampedusa, and San Domino to house these people.
 In addition to its intended purpose as a prison, San Domino became Italy's first recorded exclusively queer community.

-This is not to say San Domino was a perfect place; it was still a prison.
+This is not to say San Domino was a perfect place, as it was still a prison.
 Queer people were taken from their friends and families and arrived in handcuffs, living under constant supervision from guards.
 They were stripped of their freedoms, given no access to running water or electricity, forced to follow strict curfews, and told that their country was ashamed of their existence.

 Unfortunately, this moment of relative safety in seclusion would not last.
 With the beginning of World War II in 1939, the internal exiles ended.
 Prisoners were placed on house arrest, and there is little record of their lives following the island.
 Upon returning to society, very few individuals remained open about their identities.
 This return to secrecy, along with the scarce records from the camps, limits knowledge of any specifics following the island.

-Perhaps the most telling moment was when the prisoners found out they were going to be taken back to their homes; they wept.
-These people found happiness, in a place meant to break them.
+Perhaps the most telling moment was when the prisoners found out they were going to be taken back to their homes: they wept.
+These people found happiness in a place meant to break them.
 The idea of returning to a country that despised and limited them was heartbreaking.
 Though not in the way he had intended, Mussolini succeeded in devastating the community.

 The story of San Domino remains a tremendous one.
 The establishment and destruction of this community took a single year, but it represents something much larger: the resilience of the queer community and the subversion of the hatred that would strike them down.
 Persecuted by their own country, these queer people found a home in each other.
 They found safety and joy in people rather than physical spaces.